Anna Skryleva

 Conductor

-Conductor Anna Skryleva, music director of Theater Magdeburg since the 2019/20 season, is one of the most fascinating artistic personalities of a new generation.
+Conductor Anna Skryleva, music director of Theater Magdeburg, is one of the most fascinating artistic personalities of a new generation.
 Her award-winning work to enlarge the classical repertoire is causing rapidly growing international attention.

-Anna Skryleva was deputy music director from 2012 to 2015 at Schleswig-Holsteinisches Landestheater and, subsequently, at Darmstadt Opera.
-Performances ranged from symphonic programmes of Messiaen, Françaix, Berlioz, Britten and Stravinsky to a wide range of operas, including Verdi's Otello and La Traviata, Tristan und Isolde, La Bohème and Il Trittico, Hänsel und Gretel, Der Freischütz, Salome, Kurt Weill's Aufstieg und Fall der Stadt Mahagonny, and Cinderella by Prokofiev.
+Anna Skryleva was deputy music director at Schleswig-Holsteinisches Landestheater from 2012 to 2015 and, subsequently, at Darmstadt Opera.
+Performances ranged from symphonic programmes of Messiaen, Françaix, Berlioz, Britten and Stravinsky to a wide range of operas, including Verdi's Otello and La Traviata, Tristan und Isolde, La Bohème and Il Trittico, Hänsel und Gretel, Der Freischütz, Salome, Kurt Weill's Aufstieg und Fall der Stadt Mahagonny, and Carmina Burana by Orff.
 In 2015 she had her successful début at Staatstheater Wiesbaden with Madama Butterfly.

 In 2019 Anna Skryleva was awarded the Orchestra Innovation Prize by the German National Orchestras Foundation for her work with the Magdeburg Philharmonic Orchestra.